 - training sample is huge, up to million points, so usual methods can not process it.

-The situation when the dependency to be approximated is inhomogeneous is quite often, for example, in mechanics when computing critical buckling modes (see [1,4]).
-In this case the dependency can have discontinuities and derivative-discontinuities which prevents constructing accurate surrogate model.
+The situation where the dependency that needs to be approximated is inhomogeneous occurs quite often, for example, in computational mechanics where critical buckling modes (see [1,4]) are calculated.
+In this case, the dependency can have discontinuities and derivative-discontinuities which prevent building an accurate approximation model.

-When training data is inhomogeneous (for example, the set of input vectors forms some clusters in the design space) single global surrogate model can be not enough accurate even if the dependency is continuous and rather smooth.
-For example, in case of clustered input data there is no enough data in regions between domains corresponding to clusters, that is why global nonlinear surrogate model can have artifacts in these regions.
+When training data is inhomogeneous (for example, the set of input vectors forms some clusters in the design space) single global approximation model can be not accurate enough, even if the dependency is continuous and rather smooth.
+For example, in case of clustered input data, there is not enough data in regions between domains corresponding to clusters, that is why the global nonlinear approximation model can have artifacts in these regions.

-Quite natural solution is to perform preliminary space partitioning and use a mixture of approximators (see [1,3,4]).
+A quite natural solution is to perform preliminary space partitioning and use a mixture of approximators (see [1,3,4]).
 The idea is to decompose input space into subdomains such that in each subdomain the variability of a given dependency is lower than in all the design space.
-If approximations are constructed for each subdomains and then are "glued", then more accurate surrogate model can be obtained compared to the global surrogate model, constructed at once for the whole design space.
+If approximations are constructed for each subdomain and "glued" after, then the more accurate approximation model can be obtained compared to the global approximation model, constructed at once for the whole design space.

 Another advantage of splitting training data into subsets is that it allows handling huge training sets.
-Building surrogate model using all the points in huge training set can be too time- and memory-consuming.
-Splitting training set into smaller subsets decreases time and memory consumption.
+Building approximation model using all the points in huge training set can be too time- and memory-consuming.
+Splitting the training set into smaller subsets decreases time and memory consumption.

-Therefore, surrogate model in general is not represented as a single approximator, but is represented as a mixture of approximators (MoA).
-This technique is implemented in pSeven by DATADVANCE.
+Therefore, the approximation model, in general, is not represented as a single approximatior but is represented as a mixture of approximators (MoA).
+This technique is implemented in pSeven.

-In this section as an illustration we present application of Mixture of Approximators approach, realized in pSeven platform, to some artificial dependency.
-To measure quality of constructed surrogate model a mean average error MAE is used.
+In this section, as an illustration, we present application of Mixture of Approximators approach, realized in pSeven, to some artificial dependency.
+To measure the quality of built approximation model a mean average error MAE is used.

 The dependency we want to approximate is a two-dimensional discontinuous function: